kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 ## 📝 Technical Notes & Disclaimers

 - *Accounting approaches how to treat revenues or recognize assets change in time, and companies only offer two or three years of consistent data.
 I prefer to have at least a five-year history to see medium-term trends.
-If needed, I attempt to adjust earlier financial statements to make data more consistent in time.
-To do that, I use data that the company itself provided.
-If the company did not offer it, I show the historical years as they were reported.*
+If needed, I attempt to adjust earlier financial statements to make data more consistent in time, using details that the company itself provided.
+If the company did not disclose enough details, I show the historical years as they were reported.*
 - *Disclaimer: Although I use third party trademarks and logos in this article and its visuals, [kamilfranek.com](http://kamilfranek.com/) is an independent site.
 There is no relationship, sponsorship, or endorsement between this site and the owners of those trademarks.*